 And’s that your true power: helping protect other women from being hurt.
 Be sure you use that power and report any adverse problems to the FDA ASAP!

 And another way you can use that power?
 File a lawsuit to tell the manufacturer that hurting you was not okay.
-Contact us here to find out how (at no cost to you!).
+Contact us to find out how you can start a Paragard lawsuit (at no cost to you!).